alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-10-12-adventures-in-the-terraform-dsl-part-viii-the-puppet-provisioner.md

 ## Discussion

-It has been quite a journey setting all of this up and I do hope it assists others to get started.'
+It has been quite a journey setting all of this up.
+I do hope it assists others to get started.

-I feel that users who are already using all of Terraform, Puppet Bolt, and Puppet to manage their EC2 instances will find that this provisioner is quite good and probably will want to think about using this.
-When it's all set up it feels quite clean.
-Remember that most of the complexity in this solution lies in the Puppet Master.
-This will not be a consideration for people who are already using Puppet Masters.
+For users who are already using Terraform, Puppet Bolt, and Puppet to manage their EC2 infrastructure, I expect that this provisioner will be useful and they probably will want to think about using it.
+When it is all set up it feels quite clean and it is a nice user experience.
+Remember that, as I mentioned already, most of the complexity in my solution lies in setting up the Puppet Master in Terraform.
+But this will not be a consideration for people who are already using Puppet Masters.

-The more interesting question is who should use this if they are _not_ already using Terraform, Puppet Bolt, and Puppet to manage their EC2 instances.
+The more interesting question might be this: Who should use this if they are _not_ already using Terraform, Puppet Bolt, and Puppet to manage their EC2 instances?
 How _should_ you manage a fleet of EC2 instances using Terraform?

 HashiCorp [say](https://www.terraform.io/docs/provisioners/index.html) that provisioners - any provisioners, whether Chef, Puppet, local-exec etc - should be used as a "last resort":